bmcgee9/craftBeerSalesDB/enhancement.md

 Here is a picture of the homepage `index.html`:</br>
 ![image](https://github.com/bmcgee9/craftBeerSalesDB/assets/102620872/4a611048-2e65-452c-8408-23d1f983193b)
 </br>
-There are a few pages, the home page, about page, and Transactions Tables page (links to each are compiled in the navigation bar).
+There are a few pages (each one using a complex combination of html, CSS and PHP), the home page, about page, and Transactions Tables page (links to each are compiled in the navigation bar).
 </br>
 ### Home Page
 On this home page, there are two main features.
 One is the first search box where you can search for details on your favorite craft beer by its name (or just part of its name).
 In order to use this feature, you must type in the name of the craft beer like this: </br>